2015 South Bend mayoral election: Result

 In the primary, Buttigieg carried 80 of the city's 85 precincts.
 Davis carried four precincts in his own 2nd district (which he had represented in the South Bend Common Council since 2008) and one precinct in the neighboring 6th district.

 Davis, an African American himself, had performed competitively with Buttigieg, and in some cases stronger than Buttigieg, in several largely African American neighborhoods.
 The five precincts Buttigieg lost to Davis were all heavily African American precincts.
 The largest vote deficit Buttigieg had in any one of these districts was 111 (in precinct 163, which was 70% African American, and where Buttigieg received only 52 votes to Davis' 163).
 These districts were geographically contiguous with each other and were located in the heart of South Bend's African American community.
 In these five precincts, Buttigieg received a combined 172 votes, which equated to over 21% of the vote.
 Buttigieg, however, did well in other areas of South Bend with significant African American populations.
 For example, in the city's near northwest side, in precincts 102, 108 and 115, Buttigieg received a 67% of the combined vote from a population that was 49% African American and 39% white.
 Buttigieg argued that, while he had room to improve his relations with the city's African American population, Davis' and his respective performance in the five contiguous precincts that Davis carried may have had more to do with the fact that these precincts were geographically close to Davis' residence (and all in/bordering the district Davis represented) than it had to do with the ethnicity of voters in those precincts.

 Buttigieg won in all of the city's six districts, including Davis' own 2nd district, which was heavily African American.
 However, he only won the 2nd district by 60 votes.
 The two districts where Buttigieg performed his worst and Davis, conversely, performed his best (the 2nd and 6th districts) are the city's only majority-minority districts.

-Benefiting Buttigieg's performance was the fact that many areas where he enjoyed higher levels of support had higher voter turnout than other areas of the city.
+Benefiting Buttigieg's performance was that many areas where he enjoyed higher levels of support had higher voter turnout than other areas of the city.

 After losing to Buttigieg, Davis reversed his decision to forgo reelection to the South Bend Common Council, and would unsuccessfully run for reelection to South Bend Common Council as an independent, losing to Democratic nominee Regina Williams-Preston.
 Davis would subsequently return to office four years later, when he successfully ran for his former seat as a Democrat after Williams-Preston opted not to seek reelection and instead run in the 2019 mayoral election.